SeanDominique/other-projects/README.md

 ### Other

 - DHF-webapp.tsx
-  Webapp to record user input in firebase, and link them to a survey.
+  Webapp to record user input (scale from 1 to 10) in firebase, and link them to a survey.

 - OOP/project1-2
-Made a game
+  Made a game to practice OOP.